 Vision screening alone is fine for deciding if you need corrective lenses and it is most certainly part of an eye exam.
-If you already wear eyeglasses or contact lenses, our best dating app for transgender will find out if your current prescription is still doing well for you or if you need a more updated one.
+If you already wear eyeglasses or contact lenses, our Sunset District optometrist will find out if your current prescription is still doing well for you or if you need a more updated one.
 Remember, your vision needs change over time as your eyes change, and your prescription needs adjustments to keep up with that.
 What you don’t get with a simple vision screening, though, is a physical examination of your eyes and checking for signs of disease or concern.
 You might think to yourself, “Hey, my eyes feel fine.
 I don’t need to worry about eye diseases.”
 But many common eye diseases form and advance without any symptoms.
 This is why it is so vital to have your eyes examined every year.
 Treatment is most effective when such diseases are caught in their early stages.